ddnexus/pagy/docs/api/frontend.md

 ==- `pagy_t(key, vars={})`

 This method is similar to the `I18n.t` and its equivalent rails `t` helper.
-It is called internally (from helpers and templates) in order to get the interpolated strings out of a YAML dictionary file. _(see the [Pagy::I18n](i18n.md) doc for details)_
+It is called internally from the helpers in order to get the interpolated strings out of a YAML dictionary file. _(see the [Pagy::I18n](i18n.md) doc for details)_

 ===